gcallah/Rationalism/OakeshottFishing/OakeshottFishing.md

 So Oakeshott does not oppose theoretical abstraction at all: he opposes the *misuse* of theoretical abstraction.

-Spitz:
+Spitz complains:

-"Apparently it is now possible to speak of the character of a modern European state without attending to the concrete manners of behavior in England, or France, or Germany, or any other national system.
-The differences he so assiduously urged us to note among them -- if we were to acquire true political knowledge -- are now forgotten;
-instead, the diverse manners of behavior are blurred in a presumably (but not demonstrated) common manner of behavior" (346)
+"Apparently it is now [in *On HUman Conduct*] possible to speak of the character of a modern European state without attending to the concrete manners of behavior in England, or France, or Germany, or any other national system.
+The differences he so assiduously urged us to note among them -- if we were to acquire true political knowledge -- are now forgotten; instead, the diverse manners of behavior are blurred in a presumably (but not demonstrated) common manner of behavior" (346)

 Again, having understood the idea of "dropping anchor," we can see that Spitz's complaint that the important differences between different European nations "are now forgotten" is misguided: Oakeshott has not *forgotten* the differences between various countries; no, he has *dropped anchor* at a new location, and is using different *hooks and nets* to catch what may be caught at that location.
-We can theorize at the level of individual European nations, or at a higher level of abstraction, "the European nation"... but indeed the nations themselves are abstractions, hiding the differences between the English north and south, or Paris and the French Riviera, or Sicily and Piedmont...
+One can theorize at the level of individual European nations, or at a higher level of abstraction, "the European nation"... but indeed the nations themselves are abstractions, hiding the differences between the English north and south, or Paris and the French Riviera, or Sicily and Tuscany... and even those are abstractions, as Cornwall differs from Essex, and Florence from Sienna.
+And so on.

+Oakeshott's understanding, which he shares with other British Idealists (see, e.g. Collingwood (1924: 159-160), that all abstractions are partial and therefore defective, far from making it "paradoxical" that he is able to employ so many different abstractions, instead is precisely *why* he is able to do so: no abstraction is ultimately completely satisfactory, so there is no reason to cling to one of them while abjuring all others.

 ## Conclusion